I hope that you find what you're looking for.

 This site contains information about my services, specialties, training background, and more to help you determine if my therapeutic services are the right fit for you

-If you’ve made it this far, you are already taking an important step in your healing journey.
+If you’ve made it this far, you already are taking an important step in your healing journey.
 I want to commend you for taking actions to overcome the problems you’re experiencing.
 Please know that navigating this site is evidence of your commitment to yourself and your hopes for the future.

 "Stories matter.
 Many stories matter.
 Stories have been used to dispossess and to malign, but stories can also be used to empower and to humanize.
 Stories can break the dignity of a people, but stories can also repair that broken dignity" - Chimamanda Ngozi Adichie

-Narrative Therapy is one of the greatest passions of my life.
+Narrative therapy is one of the greatest passions of my life.
 Narrative practice is something I chose, not something I was forced to learn or use in my work.
 Choice is part of why this form of therapy means so much to me.
-I am formally trained in Narrative Therapy and continue to be involved in learning and teaching Narrative ideas and practices.
+I am formally trained in narrative therapy and continue to be involved in learning and teaching narrative ideas and practices.

 I believe change is possible, and that change can happen when people become inspired by something in their lives.
 But being inspired is difficult when the problems we’re dealing with take center stage, stealing the spotlight from who we are or who we want to be.
 I believe intentionality is an important component of change, and that gaining clarity about one’s intentions can create movement and transformation.
 Narrative conversations can facilitate this process of change for you.